SfN Communications Policy

 Media credentials are reserved for working media from accredited organizations attending the meeting for the purpose of editorial coverage.
 To expedite registration, review the required credentials.
 Press credentials are provided at SfN's discretion and do not indicate SfN endorsement.
 All decisions are final.

-Members of the media must follow the meeting communication policies regarding embargos, filming and photography, and social media.
+Members of the media must follow the meeting communication policies regarding embargoes, filming and photography, and social media.
 Photography, video, audio recording, and cell phone use by credentialed reporters are permitted during press conferences or in the Press Interview Room.
 Unless explicit SFN approval is given, all other recordings and photography are prohibited during the meeting, including on the poster and exhibit floors.

 In order for outside press releases to be distributed in the SfN Press Room, they must be directly related to science being presented at the meeting and are under embargo for release until the start of the presentation.
-Press releases and related materials may be accepted at SfN's discretion and do not indicate SfN enodsement.
+Press releases and related materials may be accepted at SfN's discretion and do not indicate SfN endorsement.
 All decisions are final.

 SfN does not share, rent, or distribute media registration information.